47degrees/fp-with-arrow-videos/Kleisli.md

 Inside the Kleisli, we specify the transformation.
-If we want to transform from the Int to the Id<Double>, we create a Kleisli with a function which receives a Integer as parameter an return the Id<Double>
+If we want to transform from the Int to the Id<Double>, we create a Kleisli with a function which receives an Integer as parameter and returns the Id<Double>.

 ---